FoliniC/CronoStar/README.md

 5. Click "Download"
 6. **Restart Home Assistant**
 7. Go to Settings → Devices & Services → Add Integration
-8. Search for "CronoStar" and configure
+8. Search for "CronoStar" and configure.
+The system will automatically check for `packages` and `automations` folders.

 ### Manual Installation